Jump To Section

 10. Play With Time

-The following exercises will help you play with the concept of time in your writing.
+Finally, bending, stretching, and distorting time can help you discover interesting perspectives and deal with writer’s block.
+The following writing tips will help you play with the concept of time in your creative writing.

-Write a letter to someone in the future: this could be a person you haven’t met, your ideal reader, perhaps your own child or grandchild.
+- Write a letter to the future.
+Write a letter to someone in the future.
+This could be a person you haven’t met, your ideal reader, your future spouse, or own child or grandchild.
 What do you say to someone who isn’t here, but will be in the future?

 Want to Become a Better Writer?

 Whether you’re creating a story as an artistic exercise or trying to get the attention of publishing houses, mastering the art of fiction writing takes time and patience.
 No one knows this better than Margaret Atwood, who is one of the most influential literary voices of our generation.
 In Margaret Atwood’s MasterClass on the art of writing, the author of The Handmaid’s Tale provides insight into how she crafts compelling stories, from historical to speculative fiction.

 Want to become a better writer?
 The MasterClass All-Access Pass provides exclusive video lessons on plot, character development, creating suspense, and more, all taught by literary masters, including Margaret Atwood, Neil Gaiman, Dan Brown, Judy Blume, David Baldacci, and more.